FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 Tips

-Make sure to execute all the alters in the exact order they are returned by the GetAlters() method.
-Often, a previous alter is required for a subsequent one, for example, creating an index on a column before defining a foreign key on it.
+Make sure to execute all the alters in the exact order they are returned by the GetAlters() function.

 Warning